edinburgh-napier/SET09102_portfolio/week12_project.md

-# Implementation
+# Project work 5

-Week 12 aims to integrate everything covered in the module.

-Your portfolio entry should demonstrate your abilities, highlight improvements that you have made during the course of the module and show your capacity to learn from experience through clear analytical reflection.
-The structure of this entry is similar to those from weeks 8-10:
+Week 12 is the fifth and last week in a series in which the goal is to improve your personal software engineering practice.
+Your portfolio entry has the same general content as last week's, including:

 * A descriptive summary of the issue that you worked on.
 * Snippets from your code with commentary showing how you have used good software design